yarisvt/tyk-docs/tyk-docs/content/distributed-tracing/jaeger.md

     parent:  "Distributed Tracing"
 ---

 Jaeger is a distributed tracing system.
 It is used for monitoring and troubleshooting microservices-based distributed systems.
-To lean more about jaeger [visit their website](https://www.jaegertracing.io/)
+To lean more about Jaeger [visit their website](https://www.jaegertracing.io/)

-To enable this tracer, you need to have a working jaeger server.
+To enable this tracer, you need to have a working Jaeger server.

 ## Configuring